arcan1s/ahriman/docs/architecture.md

 * In each child process call lock functions.
 * After success checks pass control to `Handler.run` method defined by specific handler class.
 * Return result (success or failure) of each subprocess and exit from application.
+* Some handlers may override their status and throw `ExitCode` exception.
+This exception is just silently suppressed and changes application exit code to `1`.

 In most cases handlers spawn god class `ahriman.application.application.Application` class and call required methods.

 Application is designed to run from `systemd` services and provides parametrized by architecture timer and service file for that.

+# Database

+The service uses SQLite database in order to store some internal info.

+## Database instance

+All methods related to specific part of database (basically operations per table) are split into different traits located inside `ahriman.core.database.operations` package.
+The base trait `ahriman.core.database.operations.operations.Operations` also provides generic methods for database access (e.g. row converters and transactional support).

+The `ahriman.core.database.sqlite.SQLite` class itself derives from all of these traits and implements methods for initialization, including migrations.

+## Schema and data migrations

+The schema migration are applied according to current `pragma user_info` values, located at `ahriman.core.database.migrations` package and named as `m000_migration_name.py` (the preceding `m` is required in order to import migration content for tests).
+Additional class `ahriman.core.database.migrations.Migrations` reads all migrations autmatically and applies them in alphabetical order.

+There are also data migrations which are located at `ahriman.core.database.data` package and move data from old-style (e.g. json files in filesystem, directory trees, etc) to the database.
+They are also part of migration and (unlike schema migrations) are applied only at specific version breakpoints (e.g. if `user_version` is more than 0 no initial migration will be applied).

+## Type conversions

+By default, it parses rows into python dictionary.
+In addition, the following pseudo-types are supported:

+* `Dict[str, Any]`, `List[Any]` - for storing JSON data structures in database (technically there is no restriction on types for dictionary keys and values, but it is recommended to use only string keys).
+The type is stored as `json` datatype and `json.loads` and `json.dumps` methods are used in order to read and write from/to database respectively.

 # Basic flows